groundlight/edge-endpoint/deploy/balena-k3s/README.md

 ```
 This will build and push two "services" to the edge devices in your chosen fleet.
 The first is a [k3s server](https://docs.k3s.io/architecture) named `server`, which effectively acts as our k3s cluster node.
 The second is the `bastion` service, from which a user can access the k3s cluster (e.g. by running `kubectl get nodes`).
 The `bastion` service also contains a copy of this repo at `/app/edge-endpoint`.

-Now, we have our k3s cluster built and running, but we have not started our edge deployment.
+Now, we have our k3s single-node cluster built and running, but we have not started our edge deployment.

 Configure the following variables via the `<fleet>/Variables` or `<device>/Device Variables` interfaces on the BalenaCloud dashboard:
 ```